-Everything you need to visit the Callanish Standing Stones on the Isle of Lewis in the Outer Hebrides, Scotland.
-Read about the best ways, times, and places to visit the site, and the myths, astronomy, and history of this eerie and beautiful ancient place.
+Everything you need to visit the Standing Stones of Callanish on the Isle of Lewis in the Outer Hebrides, Scotland.
+Read about the best ways, times, and places to visit the site and the myths, astronomy, and history of this eerie and beautiful ancient place.

 Also known as the Calanais Standing Stones, the Callanish Stones are found in the Outer Hebrides group of islands belonging to historic Scotland.

-Standing stones are common on the Scottish isles and especially on the Isle of Lewis.
-Most visitors make for the photogenic Callanish Standing stone circle and its associated visitor centre near the village of Callanish on the west coast of Lewis.
+Standing stones are common on the Scottish Isles, and especially on the Isle of Lewis.
+Most visitors make for the photogenic Callanish Stand Stone Circle and what will be (in 2026), a new Callanish Standing Stones Visitor Centre near the village of Callanish on the west coast of Lewis.

 Just outside the town of Callanish on the Isle of Lewis in the Outer Hebrides is a curious archaeological site.
 It’s perfectly placed, perhaps even strangely so.

-Overlooking the waters of Loch Roag (Broag) and juxtaposed against the ridge known as Old Woman of the Moors (Cailleach na Mointich in Scottish Gaelic) the stones are just ten minutes drive from the 1st Century broch of Dun Carloway in an area of the Scottish Highlands filled with Stone Age history.
+Overlooking the waters of Loch Roag (Broag) and juxtaposed against the ridge known as Old Woman of the Moors (Cailleach na Mointich in Scottish Gaelic) the stones are just a ten-minute drive from the 1st Century Broch of Dun Carloway in an area of the Scottish Highlands filled with Stone Age history.

 It’s an arrangement of standing stones, stretching out in the shape of a cross with a central circle of thirteen stones and a larger single stone (the central monolith) at the cross’s focal point.